Toyota Alphard AH30: Why a Carbon Ceramic Brake Upgrade Matters

 1. Confirm wheel clearance

 This exact setup needs 20-inch wheels.
-If the vehicle still runs factory 18-inch wheels, this package will not clear.
+If the Alphard still runs factory 18-inch wheels, the 410mm front rotor and large caliper will not clear.

 2. Match the system to real use

-For an Alphard, the main reasons to upgrade are usually better reserve braking, improved pedal confidence, lower dust, and lighter unsprung weight.
-That is a different goal from building a track-focused brake system.
+For an Alphard, the main reasons to upgrade are better reserve braking, improved pedal confidence, lower dust, and lighter unsprung weight — a different goal from a track-focused brake build.

 3. Plan the rear setup properly

-Rear-brake configuration should be decided at the same time as the front package so parking-brake functionality is retained correctly from the start.
+Rear-brake configuration should be decided at the same time as the front package so the electronic parking brake or dedicated parking-brake function is retained correctly from the start.

 Frequently Asked Questions